Skip to content

 .run(n_steps, dt, shots=10000) Multi-step simulation with per-layer tracking

 Returns per_layer_R (order parameter per SCPN layer) and global_R (system-wide synchronization).
-This is the quantum digital twin of the UPDE — the master equation of the SCPN framework running on real quantum hardware.
+This is the quantum digital twin of the UPDE — the master equation of the SCPN framework running on quantum circuits.
+Hardware claims must be cited through the hardware ledger and committed raw artifacts.

 trotter_error — Error Analysis